frenic/glitz/README.md

 Unordered media style may sometimes cause some unwanted behavior.
 With this function you're able to sort the order of the injected media styles.

-You can either use [`sort-css-media-queries`](https://github.com/dutchenkoOleg/sort-css-media-queries/) or if you have a specific list of media queries it's preferred that you create your own.
+It's recommended that you create your own with the media queries you use.

 ```ts
 const mediaQueryOrder = [